 Blended Moves offer you similar functionality to linear motion axes when the move profile is well defined before the move begins.
 Consider using this functionality for simple linear profiles.
-A Blend Move is programmed into the SMD17E2 before it is run and the unit precisely controls position and velocity throughout the entire move.
-Additional information on Blend Move functionality can be found starting on page 35.
+A Blend Move is programmed into an SMD23E2 or SMD24E2 before it is run and the unit precisely controls position and velocity throughout the entire move.
+Additional information on Blend Move functionality can be found starting on page 37.